luizaugustogarcia/tdp1375/README.md

 # tdp1375
 Algorithm for sorting by transpositions with guarantee of approximation ratio of 1.375

-This project requires Maven.
+This project requires Maven to be compiled.

-The class "br.unb.cic.tdp1375.Sorting1375" implements the algorithm proposed by Silva et al.
+The class "br.unb.cic.tdp.Silvaetal" implements the algorithm proposed by Silva et al.

 To run the project:

-1. Copy the content of "tdp1375/deps/" folder to your .m2 folder
+1. Copy the content of "tdp/deps/" folder to your .m2 folder
-2. Uncompress the two files "case*.tar.gz", each one into a different folder
+2. Uncompress the file "cases.tar.gz"
-3. Run the main method of br.unb.cic.tdp1375.Sorting1375 passing as parameters: the folder for unoriented cases (first parameter), the folder for the oriented cases (second parameter) and the permutation to sort (third and last parameter), e.g., 0,8,7,6,5,4,3,2,1.
+3. Run the main method of br.unb.cic.tdp.Silvaetal providing as parameters: the folder into which the file file "cases.tar.gz" was decompressed (first parameter), then the permutation to sort (last parameter), e.g., 0,8,7,6,5,4,3,2,1.

+The package "br.unb.cic.tdp.proof" contains the programs responsible to generate all the cases employed by the proposed algorithm.
+To generatethe cases corresponding to the desimplifications of the catalog created by Elias and Hartman, it is necessary to download and decompress the file "SBT1375_proof.tar.gz".
+The path for this catalog on the localhost must be provided in the classes "br.unb.cic.tdp.proof.Desimplify*.java".